 In order to make progress and ensure your resolution sticks, it can be very helpful to align each action with a due date.
 This keeps you moving forward and allows you to build momentum (it also keeps your resolution on your mind consistently).
 Prioritize your action items, and give yourself a reasonable amount of time to get each one completed.
 If an action has multiple steps, try to estimate a timeline for each step.
 It's also a good idea to build in time for checkpoints where you can review your progress and make any modifications you may need to keep moving forward.

-Following these three steps, you can turn any resolution into an achievable goal.
-For more on goal setting, read this goal setting guide for small business and then check to see if your goals are SMART goals.
+Following these three steps, you can turn any resolution into an achievable goal for your small business.